fortinet-fortisoar/solution-pack-fortirecon-brand-paroatectiona/docs/usage.md

     - Source IP
     - Also indicators get created for typo domain and Source IP Address

-- The response playbooks `High Risk Typo Domain Response` runs on update of alert status when all the indicators are extracted and enriched
+- The response playbook `High Risk Typo Domain Response` runs on the update of alert status when all the indicators are extracted and enriched
     - This playbook creates a manual task of type *Takedown Request* to raise takedown request for high risk typo domain
-    - Once typo domain takedown request raised, user should mark task as *Completed*
+    - Once a typo domain takedown request is raised, the user should mark the task as *Completed*

     ![Typo Domain Alert](./res/typo-domain-alert.png)